appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 **Note: For adding Reference API, the created attribute must have the datatype Complex Object or Complex Object Collection.**

 ### Editing.
-Deleting & Renaming Attribute in an Application node of Process flow
+Deleting & Renaming Attribute in an Application node of processflow

-#### (a) Editing Attribute within a  Process Flow Scope (local attribute)
+#### (a) Editing Attribute within a  processflow Scope (local attribute)

 1) Any editing/changes done to an existing Attribute will not change the Attribute defined under the Organization Scope (global).
 You can check the same by navigating to the App section of the portal, where the Schema Attribute(s) under Organization scope (global) will remain unchanged.

-2) Changes done to an existing Attribute will be reflected within that specific Process Flow only.
+2) Changes done to an existing Attribute will be reflected within that specific processflow only.

-3) Changes done to an existing Attribute will not affect other Process Flows using the same Schema and Attribute.
+3) Changes done to an existing Attribute will not affect other processflows using the same Schema and Attribute.

 4) Users will be able to Edit, Rename, or Delete the existing Attributes by clicking on the corresponding options.

 5) Primary set Attributes (local attributes)cannot be deleted.

 #### (b) Editing Attribute within Organization Scope (global attribute)
-On deleting an Attribute from the Manage Schema section, it will not be visible in new Process Flow.
+On deleting an Attribute from the Manage Schema section, it will not be visible in new processflow.

 (B) To `Delete Schema`, do the following steps: